-In addition, the company is subject to legal proceedings and claims, which have arisen in the ordinary course of our business.
-The management does not reasonably expect that these legal actions, when ultimately concluded and determined, will have a material and adverse effect on the company's results of operations or financial condition.
+In addition, the company is subject to legal proceedings and claims, which have arisen in the ordinary course of business.
+The company's management does not reasonably expect that these legal actions, when ultimately concluded and determined, will have a material and adverse effect on the company's results of operations or financial condition.